ferlinhusky/redwaves/README.md

 <h3>Lo-fi adventure gaming in javascript</h3>

-<h3>May 2013</h3>
+<h3>June 2013</h3>
 <p>This is a fighting/adventure game in a semi-ASCII style, written in javascript/jQuery.
 It's
 still in development but no commit should break basic functionality.
-If you run it, it'll work up to what I've written that day.</p>
+If you run it, it'll (mostly) work up to what I've written that day.</p>

 <h3>Features</h3>